-Children in the Lower School are introduced to the Classical world with ancient history and mythology.
-Study of Latin begins in Year 4, using the popular Minimus the Mouse books.
-Latin studies reinforce the children's understanding of the structure of the English language, as well as complementing their studies of French and Spanish.
-Latin is used as a living language for performing short plays or scenes.
-Year 4 visit Fishbourne Roman Palace to help place their studies in context.
+Children in the Pre Prep are introduced to the classical world with ancient history and mythology.
+Study of the Latin language begins in Year 4 and the Year 4 visit to Fishbourne Roman Palace helps to place their studies in context.

 Year 5 start with a more structured approach using textbooks and Year 6 continue to build on the grammar and translation skills.
 Hercules, Perseus and Medusa and Jason and the Argonauts are some of the stories studied alongside the language learning.

 Year 7 and Year 8 prepare for Scholarship or Common Entrance examination whilst continuing to study Greek mythology, with a particular emphasis on Homer with The Trojan War and Odysseus' travels.